When You Think You Need a Bookkeeper, Think Bigger

 - Bookkeeping and tax preparation – Those bookkeeping and tax preparation functions can be rolled into one suite of services that cover all the bases.

-- Audit protection and representation – The CPA is an asset to keep you out of trouble.
-If there are questions, or worse and audit, from the IRS, the CPA can represent your interests.
+- Audit response and representation – The tax professional is an asset to keep you out of trouble.
+If there are questions, or worse and audit, from the IRS, the appropriately licensed tax professional can represent your interests.

 Maybe instead of that “need a bookkeeper” search you could widen it a bit into a “need an accounting service” search.